angiayeah/LearnPython/README.md

 ## Bubble shoot
 A small bubble shooting program to practice

+## Bubble shoot2
+A better imitated bubble shooting program to practice

 ## Coursera Week 7 Mini Project
 A spaceship game, but it is not a real game yet, will be completed in week 8